JetBrains/intellij-uncrustify/README.md

 ## Development Tools

-There is a tool, that visualises differences between IntelliJ and Uncrustify formatting using a diff window.
+There is a tool that visualises differences between IntelliJ's integrated and Uncrustify formatting using a diff window.

-To enable it, set uncrustify.useDevTools system property to true.
-(Either by modifying build.gradle, or by passing it to gradle task using `-D=...` in run configuration settings, it will get propagated by build.gradle to the IDE process).
+To enable it, you must set uncrustify.useDevTools system property to true.
+This can again be done by adding `systemProperty(...)` to `runIde` task in `build.gradle`.

 Then, you should see `Uncrustify Config Format Diff` item in `Tools` menu.
 The tool formats currently selected file and uses the same rules for which configuration file to use.